-Production Representative Environment- An environment that has as much production realism as possible, considering the maturity of the design.
+Production Representative Environment - An environment that has as much production realism as possible, considering the maturity of the design.
 Production personnel, equipment, processes, and materials that will be present on the pilot line should be to the maximum extent possible.
 The work instructions and tooling should be of high quality, and the only changes anticipated on these items are associated with design changes downstream that address performance or production rate issues.
 There should be no reliance on a laboratory environment or personnel.

 The final stage of EMD is producing products that look and operate like they are production units from LRIP.
 These units need to be built on a pilot production line to adequately demonstrate the ability to migrate from EMD to LRIP.
-Without this realism it would be very difficult to obtain confidence that the production processes will be able to meet cost, schedule, and performance (e.g. quality) requirements for production.
+Without this realism, it would be very difficult to obtain confidence that the production processes will be able to meet cost, schedule, and performance requirements for production.

-Pilot Line - An environment that incorporates all of the key production realism elements (equipment, personnel skill levels, facilities, materials, components, work instructions, processes, tooling, temperature, cleanliness, lighting etc.) required to manufacture production configuration items, subsystems or systems that meet design requirements in low rate production.
+Pilot Line - An environment that incorporates all of the key production realism elements (e.g., equipment, personnel skill levels, facilities, materials, components, work instructions, processes, tooling, temperature, cleanliness, lighting etc.) required to manufacture production configuration items, subsystems or systems that meet design requirements in low-rate production.
 To the maximum extent practical, the pilot line should utilize full rate production processes.

-Production Line - An environment that incorporates all capabilities required to manufacture production configuration items, subsystems, or systems that meet design requirements utilizing manufacturing processes and procedures that are under control (i.e., PPVs and FAIs/FATs have been satisfactorily completed) and capable of meeting required rates and quantities.
+Production Line - An environment that incorporates all capabilities required to manufacture production configuration items, subsystems, or systems that meet design requirements utilizing manufacturing processes and procedures that are under control and capable of meeting required rates and quantities.

 The definitions of production relevant, production representative, pilot line, and production line environments are intended to demonstrate the natural progression of manufacturing maturity throughout the acquisition life cycle.
-The program office and contractor must reach agreement on the detailed production realism content (equipment, personnel skill levels, processes, etc.) for each definition above.
+The program office and contractor must reach agreement on the detailed production realism content for each definition above.
 This agreement must be based on the specific situation and its associated manufacturing risk in order to mitigate that risk in a timely and thorough manner.

-Two other definitions are germane to this discussion.
+Two other definitions are germane to this discussion: